Learning Dynamics of Meta-Learning in Small Model Pretraining: Related Work

 \textbf{Interpretable training dynamics.} Various works discuss the training of language models in phase transitions \cite{olsson2022context, hoogland2024developmental}, describing broad changes in indicators as the model gains rapidly in capabilities over a short period of time.
 We study such phase transitions in the context of meta-learning in pretraining.

 Effective-rank probes (entropy of singular values) highlight learning behavior in deep nets \citep{martinez2024}.
-We show the same knee appears when meta-learning is embedded in pretraining, and that the knee predicts downstream NER gains (§\ref{sec:eval}).
+Lower-rank structure and rank compression are well documented in the literature \citep{huh2021low, galanti2022sgd, jaderberg2014speeding}, and we focus on the timing and co-evolution of the measurements of effective-rank probes with episodic generalization under the hybrid objective (§\ref{sec:eval}).